feathersjs-ecosystem/feathers-batch/README.md

 }));
 ```

-The `batchHook` is applied on a per-service basis.
-It allows you to configure batching behavior for individual services independently.
-You do not have to use `batchClient` to use `batchHook`.
-If you would like to only enable batching on select services, just use `batchHook`.
+Next, you can use `batchHook` to configure batching on individual services if required.
+The `batchHook` allows you to fine-tune batching behavior for specific services independently.
+By applying the `batchHook` selectively, you can customize the batching process according to the unique requirements of each service.
 ```js
 import { batchHook } from 'feathers-batch';